-The tribunal could decide on termination of the proceedings if:
+The tribunal could decide on termination of the proceedings, if:

-- the claimant withdraws its claim (provided that the respondent does not object and the tribunal does not find a legitimate interest of the respondent in final settlement of the dispute); - the parties agree on termination of the proceedings; or - the tribunal for some other reason believes that continuing the proceedings has become unnecessary or impossible.
+the claimant withdraws its claim (provided that the respondent does not object and the tribunal does not find a legitimate interest of the respondent in final settlement of the dispute);

+- the parties agree on termination of the proceedings; and - the tribunal for some other reason believes that continuing the proceedings has become unnecessary or impossible.

-40 Cost allocation and recovery
+Cost allocation and recovery

-How are the costs of the arbitral proceedings allocated in awards?
+43 How are the costs of the arbitral proceedings allocated in awards?
 What costs are recoverable?

-As a general principle, the costs in domestic arbitration under the Arbitration Law are distributed in accordance with the agreement of the parties, or in the absence of such agreement, in proportion to the granted and dismissed claims.
-At the request of a winning party, the tribunal can allocate counsel fees of such party and other proceedings-related costs on the other party.
+As a general principle, the costs in domestic arbitration under the Arbitration Law are distributed in accordance with the agreement of the parties; in the absence of such agreement the costs are in proportion to the granted and dismissed claims.
+At the request of a winning party, the tribunal could allocate counsel fees of such party and other proceedings-related costs on the other party.
 In-house counsel fees are not common.

-41 Interest
+Interest

-May interest be awarded for principal claims and for costs and at what rate?
+44 May interest be awarded for principal claims and for costs, and at what rate?

 Interest is not treated as a procedural issue by the Arbitration Law and the ICA Law.
 It is to be resolved under the substantive rules of law applicable to the dispute when rendering the award.
-If the dispute is resolved under Russian law, default interest is to be awarded at the key rate of the Bank of Russia (as of 18 December 2017, 7.75 per cent per annum for claims in roubles).
+If the dispute is resolved under Russian law, default interest is to be awarded at the key rate of the Bank of Russia (as at 16 December 2019 this is 6.25 per cent per annum for claims in roubles).